chrono721/msan622/final-project/README.md

 ![IMAGE](Final_Tab3.png)
 What you see here is a comparison wordcloud that displays a comparison between the authors.
 An option is included to switch between different wordclouds.

 This visualization contains a comparison cloud as well as a normal word cloud.
 This visualization was created to help users compare between the three authors.
 You can even select certain papers using the bottom left interface again!
 Other features of this plot is that you can choose exactly who to compare against as well as what to compare on (frequency or tfidfs).
 In addition, if you wanted to, you could include stopwords as well.
+These options allow you to delve in futher to the data and create comparisons that you wouldn't get if you used all of the papers.

 Options for this plot include grouping by the most frequent word or the Highest TF-IDFs.
 In addition, you can include stopwords.
 You can also change the comparison wordcloud into a simple wordcloud implementation.

-Lie Factor: This is pretty high.
+- Lie Factor: This is pretty high.
 Unfortunately with wordclouds, the length of the word often plays a big factor on how much space the word takes up.
 Since the word font size was based on frequency, some words may seem more important than they really are.
 Unfortunately, this is a general problem for word clouds, which is why I opted to use a comparison cloud.
-Data Density: In this case, the density isn't too bad.
+- Data Density: In this case, the density isn't too bad.
 I limited the amount of words being plotted to the wordcloud because the more words there are, the more cluttered the plot gets.
-Data to Ink Ratio: This is also pretty bad because the amount of data being encoded is only the counts.
+- Data to Ink Ratio: This is also pretty bad because the amount of data being encoded is only the counts.
 The comparison plot makes this better, but in general wordclouds have a pretty bad data to ink ratio.

 Something interesting about the comparison cloud is that Madison's words are usually never very big.
 Carrying on my observation from the previous plot, we can see that Madison has a large vocabulary, but tried to use his words more equally than Hamilton.